cs3157/recitations/A-Unix/unix-editors-compiling.md

   - `-g` — include extra information so that, if the program crashes, we can know which line and function caused the crash
-  - `-Wall` — turns on a lot of compile-time warnings.
-Warnings are likely problems with your code, but they aren't so severe as to be errors that mean it won't run at all.
-These can be small problems now that cause big crashes later, so it's best to turn this on when compiling and fix all warnings.
+  - `-Wall` — turns on several compile-time warnings.
+Warnings are likely problems with your code, but they aren't severe enough to stop the program from running.
+The sources of warnings can cause bigger problems later, so it's best to turn this on when compiling and fix all warnings.
   - `-c` — only preprocess and compile the files (do not link them yet)

-After running the command above, you should have a main.o in your directory.
+After running the command above, you should have a `main.o` in your directory.

-There was one other set of directives that we've used now.
-The `#ifndef` `#define` and `#endif` directives.
-The first and the last define a block of code that should only be included if a pre-processor variable is *not* defined.
-This will prevent multiple header files from conflicting.
-If myadd.h is included more than once, the first time the pre-processor will define \__MYADD_H_ and each time thereafter will skip over the entire file.

-Pause here for a moment, and think: what haven't we done yet?

-We haven't even written the `add()` function yet.
-It's nowhere at all.
-However, gcc let us compile main.c without even giving us a warning!
-That's because we included `myadd.h`, which gives a prototype for the add function, so gcc knows that the function call in `main()` is valid.
-That's all the compiler needs, it doesn't care how `add()` works, just that it will exist and is being validly used.
+Hold on—we haven't written the `add()` function yet!
+However, `gcc` let us compile `main.c` without warning. `gcc` knows that the function call in `main()` is valid from its declaration in the included header `myadd.h`.
+That's all the compiler needs; it doesn't care how `add()` works, just that it exists and is being validly used.

-However if we try to link it into an executable, we get an error because during linking, it actually needs the code for `add()`:
+It's only during linking—when the code for `add()` is actually needed—that we will get an error.
+Link with the following commmand:

     gcc -g main.o -o main

-  - `-o filename` — tells GCC what to name the output file
+  - `-o filename` — tells `gcc` what to name the output file

-myadd.c
+Let's define `add()` in `myadd.c`.

+`myadd.c`

 ```c
 #include "myadd.h"